 - Any course costs incurred can usually be reimbursed by the employing trust through the individual trainee’s study budget, via the usual method for that trust, but this must be discussed prospectively

-- Trainees who are transferring in to a new deanery may have issues organising payment for KIT days from their previous trust.
+- Trainees who are transferring in to the South West from another region may have issues organising payment for KiT days from their previous trust.
 If so, they are advised to seek remuneration via the SuppoRTT programme and their local SuppoRTT Champion.

 Additional financial considerations